Code Prediction by Feeding Trees to Transformers: Implementation and Datasets

-\paragraph{\CSeq} For the \CSeq model, we used a PyTorch adaptation of the publicly released model\footnote{https://github.com/tech-srl/code2seq}, using the same hyperparameters, except changing the vocab size to 100k for consistency with the other models.
+\paragraph{\CSeq} For \CSeq, we used a PyTorch adaptation of the publicly released model\footnote{https://github.com/tech-srl/code2seq}, using the same hyperparameters, except changing the vocab size to 100k.
 For selecting 200 (max number of paths) paths per AST, we first picked paths that ended with the target (to maximize the amount of local context).
 Since for each prediction point in the AST, a new set of leaf-to-leaf paths have to be generated, the data processing for \CSeq takes a substantial amount of time (magnitude of days worth of time).
-For convergence, \CSeq took 10 epochs, with each epoch taking 3.5 hours.

 We trained all models on Nvidia Tesla V100 (using 4 GPUs at a time) until the loss converged, with all of the parameters randomly initialized.
 We used the Adam optimizer with the learning rate set to 1e-3.
 Implementation details regarding number of epochs until convergence, training time (minutes per epoch), inference time (to evaluate over the py150 dataset), and model size, are listed in Table~\ref{tab:impldetails}.